abishekbalaji/NotesApp/README.md

 ###Syntax##############################################################################

-Add a note: node app.js add --title="<title of your note>" --body="<body of your note>"
+Add a note: node app.js add --title="title of your note" --body="body of your note"

-Remove a note: node app.js remove --title="<title of the note to remove>"
+Remove a note: node app.js remove --title="title of the note to remove"

 List all the notes: node app.js list

-Read a particular note: node app.js read --title="<title of the note to read>"
+Read a particular note: node app.js read --title="title of the note to read"
 ########################################################################################